 Manually count the number of chokes you can see next to the CPU socket and the DIMM Slots.

 The motherboard above has 6 VRMs for the CPU and 2 for the RAM.
 Hence, this motherboard has a Power Phase design of 6+2.

 2. Motherboard Specification Sheet

 Another method is to check the motherboard specifications.
-Often, older motherboards, particularly in the budget range, did not specify the amount of VRMs they had.
+Often, older motherboards, particularly in the budget range, do not specify the amount of VRMs they have.

 Fortunately, most of the newer motherboards highlight the amount of Power Phases they have, which indicates the amount of VRMs they have.